I, Job, sat in my filth, but I knew there must be more:

 the earth-swallowed crops.

-The three made sucking sounds when they saw me:
+Three friends made sucking sounds when they saw me:

 their despair groomed and inexorable,

-formed into petrified thoughts--
+formed into petrified thoughts

-finally they left me among my wreckages.
+left among my wreckages.

 I, creature, I, Job, heard the sound first, my eyes buried in my lap: